top of page

 • Avoid harsh cleansers such as: Betadine, Alcohol, hydrogen peroxide, and products containing triclosan, Bactine, pierced ear care solution, and other products containing Benzalkonium Chloride (BZK).

 • Avoid submerging in pools, lakes, hot tubs or other unhygienic bodies of water.
-You can also protect your piercing using water proof bandages (3M, Naxcare, Clean Seals or Tegaderm).
-These are available at most drug stores.

 • Avoid make-up, hair products, lotions, and sprays.